munificent/ui-as-code/Choices.md

 lists for some uses, then users will use the latter even when surrounding code is using blocks.

 That, in turn, tends to raise the amount of redundancy.
-Each syntax needs to support lots of use cases, so the total amount of overlapping features goes up.
+The new syntax needs to support lots of use cases, so the total amount of overlapping features goes up.

 And, of course, it raises switching costs.
 When one piece of code needs to use